elenaacinapura/computational_physics_projects/README.md

-# ComputationalPhysics Projects
+# Computational Physics Projects

-Projects of COmputational Physics at UniTN
+Projects for the course of Computational Physics at UniTN.
+Sooner or later I will write here some instructions about how to run the code.